 College Specialist Sections have defined areas of interest and expertise and, as such, can provide valuable support to researchers wishing to investigate a particular field of practice.
 Whilst wishing to support researchers who are looking for assistance, Specialists Sections may not always have the capacity to deal with all the enquiries they receive.
 The decision about who they can help, and the level of signposting or assistance they can offer, is the prerogative of the Specialist Section.

-Further details can be found in the following briefing:
+Further details can be found in the following guide:

 Professional networking/research participant recruitment

 If you are an RCOT member looking to recruit other members to participate in your research project you may wish to consider using the 'professional networking' section of OTnews to connect with the wider occupational therapy community.

 Neither OTnews nor RCOT social media channels should form the primary means of accessing research participants.
 For further information and guidance on using OTnews and RCOT social media to access participants please read: